Optimal Noise Reduction in Dense Mixed-Membership Stochastic Block Models under Diverging Spiked Eigenvalues Condition: Introduction

+\paragraph{Contributions} { As mentioned above, we prove that the existing estimators of the matrix $\communityMatrix$ satisfy the minimax bound under the general class of MMSB models; see Theorem~\ref{theorem: lower bound with almost no pure nodes} in the case of the parameter $\alpha = 0$.
+The worst-case example holds when there is only one pure node per each community, and other nodes share their memberships between communities equally.
+However, that seems not to be the usual setup in the real world, so we ask the following question: can we suggest a better estimator of the matrix $\communityMatrix$ when each community has multiple pure nodes?

+To answer this question, we consider a particular subclass of MMSB models for which we suppose that each community has at least $\Omega(\nsize^\alpha)$ pure nodes for some $\alpha > 0$.
+First of all, we show that for this class the minimax lower bound for estimation of $\communityMatrix$ becomes $\Omega(\sqrt{\rho / \nsize^{1 + \alpha}})$, which is much smaller than~\eqref{eq:spoc_rate}, see Section~\ref{section: lower bound}.

-\paragraph{Contributions.} We aim to propose the estimator $\estimator[\communityMatrix]$ that it is computationally tractable and achieves the following error bound:
+Additionally, we aim to propose the estimator $\estimator[\communityMatrix]$ that is computationally tractable and achieves the following error bound:

-with high probability.
+with high probability, thus matching the lower bound.
 This paper focuses on optimal estimation up to dependence on $\nclusters$, while optimal dependence on $\nclusters$ remains an interesting open problem.

-We need to impose some conditions to establish the required upper bound.
-We want these conditions to be non-restrictive and, ideally, satisfied in practice.
+To achieve the optimality, we propose a new algorithm \textit{SPOC++}.
+As we will show, the resulting procedure is essentially non-trivial (see Section~\ref{section: algorithm} for the detailed description of the algorithm).
+We also need to impose some conditions to establish the required upper bound.
+These conditions should be non-restrictive and, ideally, satisfied in practice.
 The question of the optimality of proposed estimates achieving the rate~\eqref{eq: desired rate} is central to this research.
-In what follows, we give a positive answer to this question under a fairly general set of conditions.
+In what follows, we give a positive answer to this question under a fairly general set of conditions, see Section~\ref{section: provable guarantees}.

+Thus, our research answers the question of how to optimally mitigate noise in Mixed-Membership Stochastic Block Model, complementing the results of papers~\cite{Mao17, mao2021estimating, Jin2017}.
+We hope that our results can be generalized to other factor models.}

 The rest of the paper is organized as follows.
 We introduce a new \textit{SPOC++} algorithm in Section~\ref{section: algorithm}.
 Then, in Section~\ref{section: provable guarantees}, we establish the convergence rate for the proposed algorithm and show its optimality.
 Finally, in Section~\ref{section: numerical experiments}, we conduct numerical experiments that illustrate our theoretical results.
 Section~\ref{section: discussion} concludes the study with a discussion of the results and highlights the directions for future work.
 All proofs of ancillary lemmas can be found in Appendix.